crowbar/barclamp-crowbar/doc/misc_docs/contributing.md

 ## Contributing to Crowbar

-Before [submitting pull requests] (https://help.github.com/articles/using-pull-requests), please ensure you are covered by a [CLA](CLA.md).
+Before [submitting pull requests](https://help.github.com/articles/using-pull-requests), please ensure you are covered by a [CLA](CLA.md).

 #### Guidelines for Pull Requests